Manishearth/compiletest-rs/README.md

 ----
  - The `run-pass` mode is strictly not necessary since it's baked right into Cargo, but I haven't bothered to take it out
- - Find out if it is possible to capture the build flags during compilation.
-Then it should be possible to for `compiletest-rs` to capture (among other things) build dependencies (like `-L`).
-In the case a library would depend on a second library, the generated `.rlib` for the second library may end up in non-obvious places (and missing from the build path).
-Currently the work-around is to explicitly list the search paths as extra rustc flags.